-13. Now at last is your trial.
+13. You’re probably about two years into it but now at last is your trial.
 If you’ve succeeded up to now in not settling anything because it wasn’t good enough for you, the judge will have to decide everything.
 This maximizes the length of your trial.
 And time here really is money!

 14. When your trial is complete, you’re divorced.
-You’ve probably spent a couple hundred thousand dollars or more by now.
+You’ve probably spent more than a hundred thousand dollars.
 It’s very likely though that some of the things the judge decided didn’t go at all your way.
 Strategize with your attorney on what legal moves you can make next.